European Assists King 2025/26: In-form Rashford just one behind leaders

 Who has the most assists in Europe?

-The 2025/26 action in Europe's top five leagues is now fully under way, as the teams have now gone through the final stages of their respective pre-season fixture calendars and began their top-flight campaigns.
+The 2025/26 action in Europe's top five leagues is now well under way, as the teams have began their top-flight campaigns and played between eight and 10 top-flight matches.

-Everton winger Jack Grealish is the surprise early leader of the continental creative standings, although a host of big names including Lamine Yamal and Harry Kane are in the group of players trying to chase him down.
+Everton winger Jack Grealish was the surprise sole early leader of the continental creative standings, although a host of big names including Lamine Yamal, Mason Greenwood, Luis Diaz, Joao Pedro and Harry Kane were in the group of players trying to chase him down.

 European Assists King 2025/26